 To do any kind of real work requires both external and internal resources.
-We need resilience to face pain.
-We need strength to persevere through challenge.
-And there’s nothing quite like joy to bring resilience and strength to the heart.
+We need resilience to face pain, strength to persevere through challenge.
+There’s nothing quite like joy to bring resilience and strength to the heart.

 As great forces of change, divergent views, and protests sweep across the country, I share reflections how mindfulness practice can help us to meet and respond to current events.

 As we rise up to meet the challenges of the new Presidency, our ability to care for and nourish ourselves has never been more important.
 At its core, mindfulness can be understood as a practice of deep, whole-hearted listening.